bluz71/vim-nightfly-colors/README.md

 Terminal Themes
 ---------------

-A collection of nightfly_ terminal themes are provided:
+A collection of _nightfly_ terminal themes are provided:

-- _iterm2_ users on macOS can import [this](terminal_themes/nightfly.itermcolors) color scheme
+- _iTerm2_ users on macOS can import [this](terminal_themes/nightfly.itermcolors) color scheme

 - _GNOME Terminal_ users can run